PLACE dropout: A Progressive Layer-wise and Channel-wise Dropout for Domain Generalization: Experiments and Results

+We notice that on DeepAll$^{++}$ in Tab.~\ref{table: PACS on ResNet-50}, PLACE dropout slightly degrades the performance on Cartoon, which could be attributed to the excessive perturbations by the combination of PLACE dropout and the two augmentation methods employed.
+Considering that different intensities of perturbations could lead to variations in the model performance across different domains (as evidenced by Tab.~\ref{table: Pmax PACS}), the performance of our method on cartoon could be improved by fine-tuning perturbation strength accordingly (\textit{i.e.}, decreasing the dropout rate).

+Moreover, our approach surpasses the second-best method PCL \cite{yao2022pcl} by $0.33\%$ ($89.03\%$ vs. $88.70\%$), demonstrating the stability and effectiveness of PLACE dropout even when incorporated into a larger network like ResNet-$50$.

+Noting that certain methods exhibit slightly better performance than ours on specific domains, , likely due to the utilization of specialized structures or assumptions tailored for those particular domains.
+In contrast, our method is an assumption-free technique, which is orthogonal to existing methods.
+The results in Tab.~\ref{table: SOTA + PLACE} further prove that combining existing methods with PLACE dropout can lead to enhanced generalization performance.

-\textbf{VLCS.} The results are shown in Tab.\ \ref{VLCS}.
-Our method exceeds the SOTA method StableNet \cite{zhang2021deep} by $0.11\%$ ($77.76\%$ vs.\ $77.65\%$) on average.\ Specifically, our method precedes StableNet on Caltech and Pascal with a considerable improvement of $1.56\%$ ($98.23\%$ vs.\ $96.67\%$) and $2.71\%$ ($76.30\%$ vs.\ $73.59\%$) respectively, but slightly inferiors to it on the other two domains.
-This can be interpreted as our method drops task-relevant features randomly to mitigate overfitting while StableNet \cite{zhang2021deep} discards the task-irrelevant features for stable learning, causing their different effects on generalization performance of the model.
+\textbf{Results on VLCS.} As shown in Tab.~\ref{table: VLCS}, our PLACE dropout outperforms the baseline DeepAll by a significant margin of $4.96\%$ ($77.44\%$ vs. $72.48\%$) and achieves competitive performance with the SOTA method StableNet \cite{zhang2021deep} while introducing no additional training parameters.
+Furthermore, based on the DeepAll$^{++}$, our PLACE dropout surpasses the SOTA method StableNet \cite{zhang2021deep} by a margin of $0.11\%$ ($77.76\%$ vs. $77.65\%$) on average, demonstrating the effectiveness of our method.
+Specifically, our method outperforms StableNet on the Caltech and Pascal domains with considerable improvements of $1.56\%$ ($98.23\%$ vs. $96.67\%$) and $2.71\%$ ($76.30\%$ vs. $73.59\%$), respectively, but slightly underperforms on the other two domains.
+The results could be attributed to the different strategies employed by our method and StableNet.
+Our method randomly drops task-relevant features to mitigate the overfitting issue, while StableNet discards the task-irrelevant features for stable learning, causing their different effects on the generalization ability of the model.